 While other summer music festivals are content to book the same old bands over and over again, Pitchfork Music Festival is typically a breath of fresh air.
-Curated by the taste-making online publication for the past 15 years, you'll find some of the most buzz-worthy names in indie rock, electronic and hip-hop performing throughout this three-day weekend in Union Park (and some of the hippest folks in Chicago taking in the sets).
-This year, pop-rock trio HAIM, legendary Motown act the Isley Brother and electro-pop star Robyn headline the main stage, joined by artists like Stereolab, Pusha T, Mavis Staples and Charli XCX.
+Curated by the taste-making online publication for the past 15 years, you'll find some of the of-the-moment acts making indie rock, electronic music and hip-hop performing throughout this three-day weekend in Union Park.
+This year, hip-hop duo Run the Jewels, dour rockers The National and indie legends the Yeah Yeah Yeahs headline the fest, joined by acts like Angel Olsen, Danny Brown, Big Thief and Twin Peaks.
 Before you head to the park, take a look at our guide to the most exciting acts to see, the best aftershows to attend and more essential Pitchfork Music Festival information.

 RECOMMENDED: Our complete guide to Chicago summer music festivals